inspec/inspec/docs-chef-io/content/inspec/signing.md

 ### How do I look inside a signed profile?

 Use the `inspec export` command to examine a signed profile's contents.
-You can verify the profile to export the contents.
+You must be able to verify the profile in order to export the contents.
 By default, the `export` command dumps a profile summary in a human-readable YAML format, including most of the metadata and the control IDs, control source code, inputs, and other profile information.

 - To view a **signed profile**, run: